benoitdes/avalanche_forecasting/README.md

 ## Contacts

-Feel free to send me a email at benoit.desvignes@protonmail.com for more detailed information.
-I would love to work on this problem with ML enthousiasts, person with avalanche modelisation knowledge and everyone that believe that we can things with collective and opensource project !
+Feel free to send me an email at benoit.desvignes@protonmail.com for more detailed information.
+I would love to work on this problem with ML enthousiasts, person with avalanche modelisation knowledge and everyone who believe that we can change things with collective and opensource project !